-Futures, Options on Futures and Securities Options.
+Futures, Options on Futures and Securities Options (ASYMmetric Smart Alpha S&P 500° ETF only).
 Futures contracts, options on futures and securities options may be used by the Fund to simulate investment in its Index, to facilitate trading or to reduce transaction costs.
-The Fund may enter into futures contracts and options on futures that are traded on a U.S. or non-U.S. futures exchange.
+The Fund may enter into futures contracts and options on futures that are traded on a U.S. futures exchange.
 The Fund will not use futures, options on futures or securities options for speculative purposes.

 Futures contracts provide for the future sale by one party and purchase by another party of a specified amount of a specific instrument or index at a specified future time and at a specified price.
 Stock index contracts are based on investments that reflect the market value of common stock of the firms included in the investments.
 The Fund may enter into futures contracts to purchase securities indexes when the portfolio managers anticipate purchasing the underlying securities and believes prices will rise before the purchase will be made.
 Upon entering into a futures contract, the Fund will be required to deposit with the broker an amount of cash or cash equivalents known as "initial margin," which is similar to a performance bond or good faith deposit on the contract and is returned to the Fund upon termination of the futures contract if all contractual obligations have been satisfied.
-Subsequent payments, known as "variation margin," will be made to and from the broker daily as the price of the instrument or index underlying the futures contract the rot ore so valuable, a process known as "marking-to-market."
-At any time prior to the expiration of a futures contract, the Fund may elect to close the position by taking an opposite position, which will operate to terminate the Fund's existing position in the contract.
-To the extent required by law, the Fund will segregate liquid assets in an amount equal to its delivery obligations under the futures contracts.
-An option on a futures contract, as contrasted with a direct investment in such a contract, gives the purchaser the right, but no obligation, in return for the prenium paid, to assume a position in the underlying futures contract is position by the writer of the option to the holder of the option.
-Upon exercise of an option, the delivery of the futures scont act as of a call) or is less than (in the case of a put) the exercise price of the option on the futures contract is limited to the premium paid for the option plus transaction costs.
-Because the valu
+Subsequent payments, known as "variation margin," will be made to and from the broker daily as the price of the instrument or index underlying the futures contract fluctuates, making the long and short positions in the futures contract more or less valuable, a process known as "marking-to-market."
+At any time prior to the expiration of a futures contract, the